While addiction to drugs or alcohol can be viewed through many lenses, the risk factors cannot be conclusively pinned to one particular cause.

 Why, then, did this change take place to the extent that fully 10% of Americans have had a drug use disorder at some point, and 12% of Americans have alcohol use disorder?
 It certainly seems unlikely that there was a dramatic shift in the gene pool in such a relatively short time span.

 Instead, many of the socio-cultural factors that once acted as a buffer between individuals and widespread addiction have become weaker over time.
 Discipline in schools has diminished while the traditional family unit is not so traditional any longer.

-The impact of socio-cultural influences is such a strong factor in addiction developing as the shared values and beliefs of any group always guide the behavior and actions of its members.
+The impact of socio-cultural influences is such a strong factor in an addiction developing because the shared values and beliefs of any group always guide the behavior and actions of its members.
 If a culture is tolerant of drinking or drug use, all members of that culture become more susceptible to addiction.

-Where psychology is concerned with individual behavior, sociology looks at the behavior of groups from families and organizations through to cultures and societies at large.
+Where psychology is concerned with individual behavior, sociology looks at the behavior of groups – from families and organizations to cultures and societies at large.
 From the sociological perspective, then, you can only properly understand addiction when viewed within the context of those groups in which it occurs.

 5 Models of Addiction and Recovery

 - Spiritual Model

 1) General Systems Theory

 General systems theory holds that the social systems surrounding an individual trigger addiction.